rukivbruki/User-Auth-Credit-Card-Client/README.md

 **Attention, the `.env` file is required for the fake API to work and placed in the repository intentionally (don't do this in real projects).**

+You can launch this project either with a fake backend or witan an actual backend located [here](https://github.com/rukivbruki/Node-registration-CRUD_API.git)

 Functionality:
 1. User registration.
 2. Authorization of the user through a fake API with the issuance of a fake jwt token.